privacyguides/privacyguides.org/docs/android/grapheneos-vs-calyxos.en.md

 ---
-title: "GrapheneOS vs CalyxOS"
+title: "Why we recommend GrapheneOS over CalyxOS?"
 icon: 'material/cellphone-cog'
 ---

+GrapheneOS and CalyxOS are commonly compared as similar options for people looking for an alternative Android OS for their Pixel devices.
+Below are some of the reasons we recommend GrapheneOS over CalyxOS.

 ## Profiles

 CalyxOS includes a device controller app so there is no need to install a third-party app like Shelter.

 GrapheneOS extends the user profile feature, allowing you to end a current session.
 To do this, select *End Session* which will clear the encryption key from memory.
-There are plans to add a [cross profile notifications system](https://github.com/GrapheneOS/os-issue-tracker/issues/88) in the future.
+GrapheneOS also provides [cross-profile notification forwarding](https://grapheneos.org/features#notification-forwarding).
 GrapheneOS plans to introduce nested profile support with better isolation in the future.

 ## Sandboxed Google Play vs Privileged microG